 Examples of support provided include:

 Small group sessions

 Examples of support provided as a whole school initiative:

 How can I let the school know if I have concerns about my child’s progress?

 In the first instance you should contact your child’s tutor who will then liaise with specific subject leaders.

-All teaching staff are regularly updated on the SEN needs of individual students.
+All teaching staff are regularly updated on the SEND needs of individual students.
 Staff training occurs weekly and covers topics relating to individual areas of need (dyslexia, behaviour, anxiety etc).
 LSAs that work with individual students also communicate frequently with the subject teachers.

 The Learning Support Team will always be available to give advice when needed and they will signpost you to the relevant member of staff.